Eric Watson (cricketer): Coaching career

-Watson coached Zingari-Richmond and went on to coach Otago for nine seasons, developing a style of rugby which led to the team being described as the best that the 1971 British Lions had played in New Zealand by the side's coach Carwyn James.
+Watson coached Zingari-Richmond and went on to coach Otago for nine seasons, developing a style of rugby which led to the team being described as the best that the 1971 British Lions had played in New Zealand by the team's coach Carwyn James.
 He went on to become the coach of the Junior All Blacks.
-He coached the side for seven seasons, during which time they completed an unbeaten tour of Australia and beat the full All Blacks side 14–10 in 1973.
-He was a selector for the New Zealand national side from 1974, having first been nominated for the position in 1972, and in 1979 was appointed as the coach of the All Blacks in April 1979.
+He coached the team for seven seasons, during which time they completed an unbeaten tour of Australia and beat the full All Blacks team 14–10 in 1973.
+He was a selector for the New Zealand national team from 1974, having first been nominated for the position in 1972, and in 1979 was appointed as the coach of the All Blacks in April 1979.

-His two years coaching the national side saw Watson lead the team against France on their 1979 tour of New Zealand before coaching on two unsuccessful tours of Australia and two successful tours of the Northern Hemisphere.
+His two years coaching the national team saw Watson lead the team against France on their 1979 tour of New Zealand before coaching on two unsuccessful tours of Australia and two successful tours of the Northern Hemisphere.
 After winning one and losing one Test match against France, a short tour of Australia saw New Zealand lose the only Test match 6–12, losing the Bledisloe Cup for the first time in 28 years.
-After winning two home matches against Argentina, the Northern hemisphere tour which followed saw the side lost only one match.
+After winning two home matches against Argentina, the Northern hemisphere tour which followed saw the team lost only one match.
 On a "make-or-break tour" for Watson, New Zealand were victorious in both Tests, beating both England and Scotland.
 A 2–1 loss touring Australia again in 1980 put his position in some doubt, and Watson considered stepping down as coach before announcing that he was available to lead the team on a tour of North America and Wales later in the year, saying that he had been persuaded by the players to remain in the position.

 The tour was a success, New Zealand winning all of their matches and defeating Wales 23–3 in the Welsh Rugby Football Union's Centennial Test match at Cardiff.
 Watson retired from all rugby after the tour, although he remained a member of Zingari-Richmond, later becoming a life member of the club and remaining associated with it for over 70 years.